Can You Go Through Opiate Withdrawal at Home?

 The worst part of heroin withdrawal lasts between 3-5 days, so setting that time aside and making sure you don’t have to work or function outside of your home during that period is best.

-Take care of personal obligations, like child care, bills, emails, and phone calls beforehand so you can take the time to detox in as stress free of an environment as possible.
+Take care of personal obligations such as childcare, bills, emails, and phone calls beforehand so you can take the time to detox in an environment that is as stress-free as possible.

 The Medical Detox Option